fieldtrip/website/development/integration.md

 ## Twitter - obsolete

 We used <http://twitter.com/fieldtriptoolbx> to notify people about new releases and other updates.
 For some time we also tweeted an automatic update for every commit.
-We are now using Mastodon instead of Twitter.
+We are now using Mastodon and BlueSky instead of Twitter.